Using Storybook with RedwoodJS - Lunchdev

 00:12:29 - Anthony Campolo

-So that's just our beginning, starting, starting point.
+So that's just our beginning, starting point.
 Okay.
-So what we are actually.
-Let me also pull up the actual Redwood tutorial so you guys can see what I'm talking about.
-So redwoodjs.com has got everything you'll ever need for Redwood.
-You got Tutorial one over here, and then you got Tutorial two down here.
-Redwood's revenge.
+So let me also pull up the actual Redwood tutorial so you guys can see what I'm talking about. redwoodjs.com has got everything you'll ever need for Redwood.
+You got Tutorial One over here, and then you got Tutorial Two down here, Redwood's Revenge.
 I also like calling it the Redwoodening.
 This is the beginning of the tutorial, and this is the prerequisite.
 Some of the stuff we already talked about, where we talked about what cells are, and then this is all the other stuff you go over in the first tutorial, which you don't really need to worry about too much.
 These were the instructions we did to start.
-You also notice how these are slightly different commands right now because this is.
-We have moved to Prism Migrate.
+You also notice how these are slightly different commands right now because we have moved to Prisma Migrate.
 None of that is particularly relevant to this talk, though.
 Cool.
 There we go.
 This is going to be our first story.
-What we're going to do is we are going to take our components and what we want to do is we want to just render a small little summary on the front page.
+What we're going to do is take our components and render a small little summary on the front page.

 00:13:52 - Anthony Campolo

-If we look at our blog post Cell, we're getting two things right now.
-If we look at our homepage, we see this is what the Cell is.
-The cell is important onto the homepage.
+If we look at our blog post cell, we're getting two things right now.
+If we look at our homepage, we see this is what the cell is.
+The cell is important to the homepage.
 But we don't want to get all of this.
 We want this to just be a short little explanation of what's going on.

 00:14:15 - Anthony Campolo